mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 mv grandeur.txt origin.txt

 ```

+> :question: **TASK:** What happens if you try to use mv on a directory?
+Why is mv ok, but cp/rm not?

 But if we specify a file path for the destination file pointing outside the current directory, the file is moved rather than just renamed.